Yang-Mills-Utiyama Theory and Graviweak Correspondence: Yang--Mills--Utiyama ( ) theory

 The total space of the gauge bundle is lifted to the spin manifold owing to the bundle map $\pi^{~}_{\Sp}$.
 A connection and a curvature are provided, respectively, as

 yielding the spinor-gauge covariant differential as

-The standard theory of particle physics has the $\SUW$ doublet of Weyl spinors, such as the left-handed electron and neutrino.
-In this report, we introduce a tensor product of Weyl- and Higgs-spinors, namely the \textit{dual-spinor} with the binary operation between them as
+The standard theory of particle physics has the $\SUW$ doublet of Dirac spinors, e.g., the left-handed electron and neutrino.
+In this report, we introduce a tensor product of Weyl- and Higgs-spinorrs, namely the \textit{dual-spinor} and define the binary operation between them as

 where superscripts ``$1$'' and ``$2$'' are labels to identify the vector spaces they belong to.
 Their invariant bilinear form is